zombiekillaa/DirWatcher/README.md

 ├── services  # Package for different external services such as rabbit or redis etc.
 ├── settings.py  # Main configuration settings for project.
 ├── static  # Static content.
-├── tests  # Tests for project.
+├── tasks  # Folder containing the background task for monitoring directories ├── tests  # Tests for project.
 └── web  # Package contains web server.
 Handlers, startup config.
     ├── api  # Package with all handlers.